sophiadavis/Mir-Iskusstva/README.md

 ```
 python crossValidate.py imageColorData_Standardized.csv output.csv
 ```
-crossValidate.py is currently set to separate data into just 2 pairs of training/test sets and train a network for 10 iterations on each training set (using α = 1000/(1000 + numIterations), μ = α/2, and 1 hidden layer with 24 nodes).
+crossValidate.py is currently set to separate data into just k = 2 pairs of training/test sets and train a network for 10 iterations on each training set (using α = 1000/(1000 + numIterations), μ = α/2, 1 hidden layer with 24 nodes, and the logistic activation function).
+The results on each corresponding test set (MSE, output of all output nodes, and the classification with maximum output) will be printed to the screen and saved to output.csv.
 This will run to completion very quickly and produce very awful results.

 ------------